If you’ve not yet experienced the magic of a sitz bath… read on.

 Sitz baths have healing properties which include:

-- Increasing blood flow to the perineum, vulva, vagina, etc. The warm water increases blood flow which can help promote healing and reduce swelling.
+- Increasing blood flow to the perineum, vulva, vagina, etc. Warm water increases blood flow, which can help promote healing and reduce swelling.

-- The increased blood flow and soothing properties can also help relieve itching and pain.
+- Increased blood flow and soothing properties can also help relieve itching and pain.

-- Promote relaxation which can help with cramping, constipation and overall discomfort.
+- Promotes relaxation which can help with cramping, constipation and overall discomfort.

-- The warmth can help relax sore pelvic muscles.
+- Warmth can help relax sore pelvic muscles.

-- A simple way to cleanse the area which can feel a bit yucky with the combination of lochia (postpartum bleeding and discharge), sweating, and wearing a sanitary pad.
+- Cleanses the area which can feel a bit yucky with the combination of lochia (postpartum bleeding and discharge), sweating, and wearing a sanitary pad.